BSkura98/language-learning/web/README.md

 # language-learning-web
 This is a web application for a language learning system.
-The development process is still in progress.

 Existing features:
-* Log in
+* Loging in
-* List supported languages
+* Listing supported languages
 * Translator
-* Add word/phrases to repetitions
+* Adding word/phrases to repetitions
+* Learning through repetition system

 To do:
 * List repetitions
 * Modify/delete repetitions
-* Learn through repetition system
 * Sign up

 ## Screenshots